bbauska/TUMx-DWAPNx/README.md

 And this tag has an ID, for example, html.

-And for each tag, there\'s also a corresponding closing tag, which has the same ID preceded
+And for each tag, there&apos;s also a corresponding closing tag, which has the same ID preceded

 by a slash.